Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Reproduction of the same model Mathieson thumb plane by Bill Carter.
 General shape is more symmetrical than the classic British pattern thumb plane.
 Photo from infill-planes.com

-George Anderson’s impressive collection of English and Scottish thumb planes.
+George Anderson’s impressive line-up of English and Scottish thumb planes.
 Photo by George Anderson, March, 2022.

 Mathieson Thumb plane price list in their 1887 catalogue.